tour of monte rosa

 The scope of mountain huts is limited to those which list their availability online.
 We can not provide availability data for mountain huts that do not list their availability online, for example, those properties requiring bookings to be made via phone, email, or submitting an online form.

 In our accommodation database, we also have many more accommodation types along the trail, such as hotels, campgrounds and bivouac locations.
-Where an accommodation location lists their availability online, such as hotels, we plan to integrate this information into our app over the next year.
+Where an accommodation location lists their availability online, such as hotels, we have an ongoing initiative to integrate their availability data into our app.
+For the 2025 season, we were able to display available beds for ~150 properties - for the 2026 season, we're working to bring in even more.

 what type of accommodation can’t we provide availability data for?